Ferryhill railway station

-Ferryhill was a railway station located in Ferryhill in County Durham, Northeast England.
+Ferryhill railway station was located in Ferryhill, County Durham, Northeast England.
 It was located on what became the East Coast Main Line between Darlington and Durham, close to the junctions with several former branches, including the extant freight-only Stillington Line to Norton-on-Tees and Stockton.

 History

 The Clarence Railway reached the town of Ferryhill when its main line from Stockton and Port Clarence opened to mineral traffic on 16 January 1834, and was first served by passenger trains on 11 July 1835.
 The first station was developed by the Clarence on the current site in 1840, serving a town population of 850.
 The position was chosen as it lay close to both natural deposits of coal and limestone.
-The 1829 Clarence Railway Act gave the Clarence powers to construct branches to Wingate for the City of Durham, Sherburn and Byers Green although only the latter of these ever reached its intended destinations.
+The Clarence Railway Act 1829 (10 Geo.
+4. c. cvi) gave the Clarence powers to construct branches to Wingate for the City of Durham, Sherburn and Byers Green although only the latter of these ever reached its intended destinations.
 The Sherburn Branch was only opened as far as Coxhoe whilst the City of Durham Branch made it no further than Thrislington.

 The Clarence Railway Byers Green Branch was opened to mineral traffic on 31 March 1837, despite construction not being officially completed for a further 4 years, due to a clause in the railway's Act requiring the line to be opened no later than 1837.
 This line saw an intermittent passenger service until it was extended to Bishop Auckland by the North Eastern Railway (NER) in 1885.

 The Clarence also developed a goods yard on the site, which would later become one of the busiest in Europe between the 1920s and the 1950s.
 During World War II, the goods yard became the main alternative for all freight to York, mainly due to volume of traffic but also occasional Nazi Luftwaffe bombing.